ratlog/ratlog-spec/readme.md

     tail logs | cut -d'|' -f1

-Logging should be simple: message+fields+tags

-Logging is for applications.
-Applications consist of components.
-Components are stateful units of a system.
-A component doesn't need to know about it's scope but it should return information about its state consisting of messages plus, optionally, fields and tags.

-Modules/libraries/packages shouldn't produce logs.
-Tools have their custom output format but can write logs to stderr.
-Applications/Services write logs to stdout. stderr is for errors (if they are not handled externally) and errors are not logs, they are language specific and should contain stacktraces.

-Logs are always a single line.

-Play well with docker, docker compose and journalctl.

 ```
 connect | 2018-03-29T11:10:29.116Z [file-import|warning] file not found | path: /tmp/notfound.txt | code: 404
 connect | 2018-03-29T11:10:29.116Z [file-import|warning] file not found
 connect | 2018-03-29T11:10:29.116Z [file-import|warning]